samuelmarcos/Item-detail-api-using-clean-arch/README.md

 # Item Detail API - Clean Architecture Implementation

 ## Overview
-This project implements a RESTful API for fetching Mercado Libre item details using Go (Golang) with Clean Architecture principles.
-The application is designed to provide detailed information about products listed on Mercado Libre, including item specifications, pricing, seller information, and other relevant details.
+This project implements a RESTful API for fetching product item details using Go (Golang) with Clean Architecture principles.
+The application is designed to provide detailed information about products, including item specifications, pricing, seller information, and other relevant details.
 The API follows clean architecture principles to ensure maintainability, testability, and scalability while adhering to best practices in software development.

 ## Architecture